 The Sci-Fi trilogy Gaia's Wasp is a romance, but not a squishy one.
 It's full of numbers that could have been pulled out of my ass, because I didn't show my calculations.
 I didn't show my calculations because math in a romance would be stupid.

 Here is the math.

 Is that comparable to a boxcar?
 Yes.
-At 200 cubic meters, the volume of a F.E.N.
-(Finger-Equivalent Nugget) is near the midpoint of common boxcars.
+At 200 cubic meters, the volume of a F.E.N. (the Finger-Equivalent Nugget) is near the midpoint of common boxcars.
 A 50-ft short car holds 150m3, while an 86-ft auto car holds 283m3.

-Back to the subject: One boxcar is just not that impressive.
-If Finger rammed the Earth, maybe it would just burn up in the atmosphere.
+Back to the subject: One boxcar, even a boxcar full of gold, is not that impressive.
+If the Finger rammed the Earth, maybe it would just burn up in the atmosphere.

-Did I say Finger rammed the Earth?
-I did not mean to say that.
-And besides it probably would not hurt us, because I heard our atmosphere is equivalent to three feet of solid lead.
+Did I say the Finger rammed the Earth?
+I didn't mean to say that.
+And besides, it probably wouldn't hurt us, because our atmosphere is equivalent to four feet of stainless steel.